sergiud/conics/docs/index.rst

 * Conics construction and transformation
 * Algebraic and geometric fitting and conditioning
 * Computing intersections of conics
-* 5-D pose estimation of the supporting plane of an ellipse
+* 5 :term:`DoF` pose estimation of the supporting plane of an ellipse

 .. toctree::
    :maxdepth: 4